 Configuring Windows Firewall

 Connecting to WMI remotely requires that you first configure the Windows Firewall on the server to allow this.
 Incorrect Windows Firewall settings are usually identified by receiving the "RPC Server Unavailable" error message when trying to remotely connect to the VisualSVN Server using the management console.

 Windows Firewall configuration should be done locally on the server by the user with administrator rights.
 While Windows Firewall can be configured via the Control Panel, you may find it easier to use the the netsh utility at the command prompt.
-Appropriate command lines are as follows:

 The following permissions are required to administer VisualSVN Server remotely: